dpaetzel/falken/README.md

 Within that tool, navigate to *Interfacing options*, then activate *SSH*.

+Optional: Set time zone by going into *Localisation Options*.

 Optional: On your local machine, copy SSH key using

 ```bash